sachaamm/unity-http-listener-sample/README.md

 ## Test
  - 1. Open Assets/TestScene.
  - 2. Run the scene.
  - 3. Open the [postman collection file joined](https://github.com/sachaamm/unity-http-listener/blob/main/UnityHttpListener.postman_collection.json) in postman.
 You can run requests samples via Postman.
-For text/html content type responses you can also use your web-browser.
+For text/html content type responses you can also use your web-browser with @GET routes.

 ## Configure
 Your HttpListener webserver is running under urls defined in the [http-listener-config file](https://github.com/sachaamm/unity-http-listener/blob/main/http-listener-config.json).